kristopolous/tw/front/README.md

 since the assumption is that most of the items will be within a commodity pricing model.

+I think the idea is that the most reliably *achievable goals* should take priority.

+The focus here is to imbue valuable accurate information to assist.

 ## vendor dash
 The similar searches of the people in a location - maybe the demographics?